How to Get Rid of FedEx Spam Email in the Easiest Way

 If you are tired of spam emails making a mess of your inbox, DoNotPay can take care of that issue effortlessly.
 With one of our best features, you will never have to worry about being scammed or having your inbox filled with unwanted messages.
 To get rid of FedEx spam emails, you need to:

-- Go to your DoNotPay account in your web browser or the iPhone app
+- Go to your DoNotPay account in your web browser

 - Click on Spam Collector and insert your email to connect it with DoNotPay